 Our camper's little bathroom is so great.
 One thing I love about RV camping is having your own clean bathroom wherever you go.
 We just pull our little mini hotel room right along behind us and we have all the comforts of home!

-We had plans to meet Matt's friends for pizza later in the afternoon, so we killed some time playing games.
+We had plans to meet Matt's friends for pizza later in the afternoon, so we killed some time playing online games that pays real money.

 We keep a small collection of games in the camper so that Jasper has something "new" to play with while we camp.
 This fishing game has been a big hit.